osg-htc/operations/docs/services/topology-contacts-data.md

     (The contacts data now includes the GitHub usernames for some people.
     See below for instructions on how to get that information.)

+-   Is their GitHub ID registered in the [contact database](#contacts-data) and are they associated with the relevant resource, site, facility, or VO?

 Contacts Data
 -------------